Agent Skills: test

 • Re-run the full suite after every fix to confirm no regressions.

-• Fix EVERY failing test — per the Ownership Mandate.
+• Resolve EVERY failing test — fix, delete (if noise), or escalate.
+Per the Ownership Mandate.

 • Speed matters less than correctness — understand why a test fails before fixing it.

-• Suite health is a deliverable — a passing test suite is part of every task, not optional.
+• Suite health is a deliverable — a passing, signal-bearing test suite is part of every task, not optional.

 • Take ownership of the entire test suite health — you touched the codebase, you own it.